synergixe/php-beamzer/README.md

 		$ php artisan make:controller MessageController
 ```

-### Register the route for returning your stream notifications
+### Register the route for returning your stream notifications and for create notifications

 ```php